NoridelHerron/MEMORY_MODULE/README.md

 ## How to Run

-1. Launch **Vivado 2024.2**
+1. Launch **Vivado 2019** or newer
 2. Open the project or create a new one and add the src and a test bench file.
-3. Set the any of the test bench of your choice as the top simulation unit
+3. Set one of the testbench files as the top-level simulation unit.
+4. Run the simulation:
-4. Go to **Flow → Run Simulation → Run Behavioral Simulation** or in the **project manager, you can directly click the run simulation -> Run Behavioral Simulation**.
+    - Go to Flow → Run Simulation → Run Behavioral Simulation
-5. Open the **Waveform Viewer** to inspect signal transitions
+    - Or use the project manager's simulation shortcut.
-6. View the test results in the **Tcl Console**
+5. View signals in the Waveform Viewer and test status in the Tcl Console.

 ## Author
 **Noridel Herron** (@MIZZOU)
 Senior in Computer Engineering
 noridel.herron@gmail.com

+## Contributing
+This is a personal academic project.
+Suggestions, issues, and improvements are welcome through GitHub.

+## License
+MIT License

+## Author
+**Noridel Herron** (@MIZZOU)
+Senior in Computer Engineering
+noridel.herron@gmail.com

 ## Disclaimer
 This project is developed solely for educational and personal learning purposes.
 It may contain unfinished or experimental features and is not intended for commercial or production use.

-## MIT License

-Copyright (c) 2025 Noridel Herron

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.